Jessie Mae Hemphill: Life and career

 Hemphill was born near Como and Senatobia, Mississippi, in the northern Mississippi hill country, just east of the Mississippi Delta.
 She began playing the guitar at the age of seven.
 She also played drums in local fife-and-drum bands, beginning with the band led by her paternal grandfather, Sid Hemphill, in which she played snare drum and bass drum.
 Aside from sitting in at Memphis bars a few times in the 1950s, most of her playing was done in family and informal settings, such as picnics with fife-and-drum music, until she was recorded in 1979.

 Her first recordings were field recordings made by the blues researcher George Mitchell in 1967 and the ethnomusicologist David Evans in 1973, but they were not released.
 She was then known as Jessie Mae Brooks, using the surname from a brief early marriage.

 In 1978, Evans came to Memphis, Tennessee, to teach at Memphis State University (now the University of Memphis).
 The school founded the High Water Recording Company in 1979 to promote interest in the regional music of the South.
-Evans made the first high-quality field recordings of Hemphill in that year and soon after produced her first sessions for High Water.
+Evans made the first high-quality field recordings of Hemphill that year and produced her first sessions for High Water soon after.